 previous on my journey between Kyrgyzstan and Tibet: Communism's dead!
 Long live communism?

-It comprises numerous minority groups: 45% of its population is Uyghur and 40% are Han Chinese.
+It comprises numerous minority groups: 45%!o(MISSING)f its population is Uyghur and 40%!a(MISSING)re Han Chinese.
 Ghulja mirrors many larger towns in Xianjiang in that Beijing offers financial incentives for ethnic Chinese migrants to come to the province and set up businesses.
 Ethnic Han Chinese dominate nearly all big businesses in the region, and now form the majority population in most cities.

 Without going into too many details we decided to cut short our planned trip to Kazakhstan in order to stay in this captivating, charming, warm and welcoming place called Ghulja, for well over a week.
 A place we’re at pains to admit we’d never previously heard of, our ignorance all the more reprehensible due to the city’s recent history.
 A history that gets scant mention - if mention at all - in most guidebooks.

 “On 5 February 1997, peaceful demonstrations took place in the city of Gulja (Yining) in XUAR.
 Hundreds, possibly thousands, lost their lives or were seriously injured.
 Large numbers of people were arrested during the demonstrations and their aftermath.
 Many detainees were beaten or otherwise tortured.
 An unknown number remain unaccounted for.
 During the

 crackdown, the Uighur community living in the XUAR was targeted” Amnesty International, February 2007.